Meghan Murphy: Views on trigger warnings, sexism, contemporary feminism and prostitution

 Murphy has argued that trigger warnings amount to censorship, written about ageism within feminism, criticized liberal feminism, supported the MeToo movement, and questioned whether men can be feminists.

 She has also argued that anti-bullying campaigns ignore sexism and the way young men are taught to view women.
 She has lambasted feminist group Femen, who, she argued in 2013, was "making feminism palatable for the male gaze", presenting "a vision of female liberation that looks like a sexy, naked, thin, white, blonde woman".

 In January 2017, Murphy argued, in the context of a Washington Post editorial praising men for taking part in the 2017 Women's March, against making concessions to men to make them feel comfortable within feminism.
 It is not women who need to adapt, she wrote:

 Murphy has criticized third-wave feminism as well, interpreting it as a backlash against second-wave and radical feminism.
 For example, she has criticized Slutwalk and the attempt to reclaim a word that has been used to shame women.
 She has been broadly critical of sex-positive feminism, observing in 2013: "That whole burlesque/sex work is empowering/feminist porn aspect of the third wave is making a mockery of the movement."
 More generally, she has said certain contemporary movements are "cult-like" in their efforts to shut down debates by calling people "phobic" (such as "whorephobic") or accusing them of "shaming" (as in "kink-shaming") if they fail to "toe the party line".
 In 2013, she called Twitter "a horrible place for feminism ... intellectual laziness is encouraged, oversimplification is mandatory, posturing is de rigueur, and bullying is rewarded".

 Murphy is highly critical of the sex and porn industry, which she regards as "inherently misogynistic and exploitative".
 When Hugh Hefner died in 2017, Murphy called him a "billionaire who profited from women's subordination".
-In an interview with CBC Radio's The Current in 2018, she argued that sex dolls may reduce men's empathy for women by presenting women as, literally, objects.
+In an interview with CBC Radio's The Current in 2018, she argued that sex dolls may reduce men's empathy for women as she believes that they "literally turn women into objects".
 She told Mic in 2015 that this includes public education, a strong welfare state, retraining police officers, and offering exit services for women.
 She has also been criticized by some feminists for her opposition to decriminalizing the purchase of sex.

 Political views

-Murphy identifies as a socialist feminist.
+Murphy identified as a socialist feminist in the past, but no longer identifies with feminism or socialism.